Azure/bicep-types-az/generated/oracle/oracle.database/2024-06-01-preview/types.md

 * **refreshableModel**: 'Automatic' | 'Manual' | string (WriteOnly): The refresh mode of the clone.
 * **refreshableStatus**: 'NotRefreshing' | 'Refreshing' | string (ReadOnly): The refresh status of the clone.
 * **source**: 'BackupFromId' | 'BackupFromTimestamp' | 'CloneToRefreshable' | 'CrossRegionDataguard' | 'CrossRegionDisasterRecovery' | 'Database' | 'None' | string (WriteOnly): The source of the database.
-* **sourceId**: string (Required): The Azure ID of the Autonomous Database that was cloned to create the current Autonomous Database.
+* **sourceId**: string (Required): The Azure resource ID of the Autonomous Database that was cloned to create the current Autonomous Database.
 * **timeUntilReconnectCloneEnabled**: string: The time and date as an RFC3339 formatted string, e.g., 2022-01-01T12:00:00.000Z, to set the limit for a refreshable clone to be reconnected to its source database.

 ### AutonomousDatabaseProperties